 A: This may occur if there is insufficient evidence to demonstrate the allegations or if critical witnesses and parties fail to participate in the investigation.

 A: Depending on the circumstances, there will be times when others, including those in NFB leadership positions, will be notified of a decision.
-Some examples of include:
+The board maintains a policy to guide who should be notified.
+Some examples include:

 - Notification to certification boards and entities who require NFB and others to report adverse information about known certification holders;

-- Notification to an affiliate president and state board of directors that a member is prohibited from working with or being around children;
+- Notification to an affiliate president and state board of directors that a member is prohibited from working with or being around minors;

 - Notification to the NFB Board of Directors or the leadership of a particular affiliate, training center, or national division that an individual has been suspended or expelled from the organization or has otherwise been disciplined.